CancerRxGene/gdsctools/doc/source/data.rst

 Drug Decoder
 ----------------

-The :class:`~gdsctools.readers.DrugDecoder` class reads a CSV file that contains information about a drug and its target(s).
+The :class:`~gdsctools.readers.DrugDecode` class reads a CSV file that contains information about a drug and its target(s).
 It must contain 3 columns named as follows::

     DRUG_ID,        DRUG_NAME,  DRUG_TARGET